 Geographically, Tromsø is made up of three parts – the mainland plus the island of Tromsøya (where our hotel, as well as the city’s airport, are located) and a second island, Kvaløy, and despite being so far north the climate is moderated by the warming effect of the Gulf Stream.

 It was my last morning in Norway and I was so pleased that I had a couple of hours free to wander around Tromsø, before we had to leave for the airport, as I had only caught a glimpse of the town when we arrived.
+If I had had more time I would have loved to have gone on whale watching in Tromsø.
+It’s reputed to be an excellent location for it.
+However, exploring the town was pretty wonderful too.
 It has the highest number of old wooden houses in Northern Norway, the oldest house being from 1789 and, just as you would imagine any town in the Arctic circle to be, it was covered in snow.
-The sun was shinning in a clear blue sky.
+And the sun was shining in a clear blue sky.

 Please join me on a photographic walk in the snow around this lovely town (while listening to the video perhaps!)